metagenomics/metagenomics-tk/docs/tutorials/tutorial2/assigning_lineage_and_function.md

     ---8<--- "scripts/tutorials/tutorial2/test_lineage_and_function.sh:5:14"
     ```

+## Output

+### Computing Completeness and Contamination using CheckM2

 !!!
 Question "Task 2"
     Locate the CheckM results inside the `output/SRR492065/` directory and find out the completeness and contamination values for all of our bins.
     ???
 Solution
+        Change to the directory of the Toolkit session.
         ```BASH
         cd /vol/volume/sessions/metagenomics_metagenomics-tk
         ```
+        View the bin ID, bin completeness and contamination:
         ```BASH
         cut -f2,3,4 output/data/1/magAttributes/*/checkm2/data_checkm2_generated.tsv
         ```
+        Output:
         ```BASH
         BIN_ID  COMPLETENESS    CONTAMINATION
         SRR492065_bin.1.fa      49.86   0.15